dme-compunet/YoloV8/README.md

 # Plotting

-You can plot the model prediction results for preview, use in following code to predict and plot a image and save to file:
+You can to plot the input image for preview the model prediction results, this code demonstrates how to perform a prediction with the model and then plot the prediction results on the input image and save to file:

 ```csharp
 using Compunet.YoloV8;